nicksonlangat/nicksonlangat/README.md

  - The codebase is accessible [via this link](https://github.com/nicksonlangat/navis.git)
  - All prs are listed [here](https://github.com/nicksonlangat/navis/pulls?q=is%3Apr+is%3Aclosed)

+### ORBIT
+Orbit is created out of personal neccessity.
+To help me and other open source tinkeres track open github issues and questions on stackoverflow with certain tags that we follow.

+- The live version is accessible [via this link](https://orbit.techwithnick.com/)
+- The codebase is accessible [via this link](https://github.com/nicksonlangat/orbit.git)
+- All prs are listed [here](https://github.com/nicksonlangat/orbit/pulls?q=is%3Apr+is%3Aclosed)

 ## OPEN SOURCE CONTRIBUTOR
 I am an active contributor in a few of open source Django projects.
 Here are a few of the PRs that I've authored:
 - [https://github.com/laws-africa/indigo/pull/1833/](https://github.com/laws-africa/indigo/pull/1833/)